ChrisToumanian/solar-yolo/README.md

 pip install -r requirements.txt
 ```

 > :warning: **If you have an Nvidia GeForce 30 series GPU**: You need to install a special version of PyTorch that's cu116 compatible.
-Download the wheel for TorchVision from http://download.pytorch.org/whl/torchvision/
+Download the wheel for TorchVision from http://download.pytorch.org/whl/torchvision/.
+If `nvidia-smi` returns an error reinstall your GeForce driver in Windows.

 ```
 # Install GeForce 30 series modules